Algebraic Multigrid with Filtering: An Efficient Preconditioner for Interior Point Methods in Large-Scale Contact Mechanics Optimization: Interior-point method

 The main components of the optimization are summarized in Algorithm \ref{alg:outerloop}.
 The optimality errors $\operatorname{e}_{\operatorname{opt}}$ and $\operatorname{e}_{\operatorname{opt}}^{(\mu)}$ for the optimization problem \cref{eq:optproblem1} and log-barrier subproblem \cref{eq:logbaroptproblem} in Algorithm \ref{alg:outerloop} are defined as

 The tolerance of the log-barrier subproblem is $\text{tol}_{\text{ IP}}^{(\mu)}=\kappa_{\epsilon}\mu$ and ensures that the subproblems are solved more accurately as the solution of \cref{eq:optproblem1} is approached.
 The values of the thus far unspecified constants are $\kappa_{\epsilon}=10$ and $s_{\text{max}}=100$.
-We utilize an inertia-free inertia regularization scheme for non-convex problems as in \cite{chiang2016} in order that the search direction is of descent when the constraints are nearly satisfied. \begin{remark} In certain cases, such as potentially non-convex trust-region quadratic programming (QP) subproblems \cite{conn2000}, additional bound constraints are required to ensure that problem \cref{eq:optproblem1} is well defined.
-For instance, for problems with nonlinear elasticity models, such as the last example in \Cref{section:results}, additional bounds are placed on the optimization variable \(\sfu\), i.e.,
+We utilize an inertia-free inertia regularization scheme for nonconvex problems as in \cite{chiang2016} in order that the search direction is of descent when the constraints are nearly satisfied. \begin{remark} In certain cases, such as potentially nonconvex trust-region quadratic programming (QP) subproblems \cite{conn2000}, additional bound constraints are required to ensure that problem \cref{eq:optproblem1} is well defined.
+For instance, for problems with nonlinear elasticity models, such as the last example in \Cref{section:results}, additional bounds are placed on the optimization variable \(\sfu\), i.e., \(\underline{\delta}\leq \sf{u}-\sfu_{\star}\leq \overline{\delta}\), with \(\underline{\delta}\) and \(\overline{\delta} \) the upper and lower bounds from a reference state \(\sfu_{\star}\), respectively.
+For their enforcement, additional slack variables (\(\underline{\sfs}, \overline{\sfs}\)) are introduced and therefore the constraint function in \cref{eq:logbaroptproblem} becomes: